citp/privacy-policy-historical/l/li/lik/likepagebuilder.com.md

 9\.
 AUTORESPONDERS.
 We may use autoresponders to communicate with you by e-mail.
 To protect your privacy, we use a verified opt-in system for such communications and you can always opt-out of such communications using the links contained in each autoresponder message.
-If you have difficulties opting out, you may contact us by sending an e-mail to support@dave-nicholson.com, or sending us mail to the address listed below.
+If you have difficulties opting out, you may contact us by sending an e-mail to support@johnthornhill.com, or sending us mail to the address listed below.

 10\.
 POLICY CHANGES.
 The terms of this policy may change from time to time.
 If such changes are made, we will notify you by a notice posted on our website's home page of the changes that have been made.
 If you disagree with the changes that have been made, please contact us (by e-mail, using a website contact form, or in writing by mail), and any changes made to this policy will not apply to information we have collected from you prior to making the changes.
 If you are concerned about the topic covered by this policy, you should read it each time before you use our website.
-Any questions or concerns about this policy should be brought to our attention by sending an e-mail to support@dave-nicholson.com and providing us with information relating to your concern.
+Any questions or concerns about this policy should be brought to our attention by sending an e-mail to support@johnthornhill.com and providing us with information relating to your concern.

 11\.
 CALIFORNIA PRIVACY RIGHTS.
 If you are a California resident and our customer, Cal.
 Civ.
 Code § 1798.83 permits you to request certain information about our disclosure of personal information to third parties for their direct marketing purposes.
 To request

-This policy was last updated on 5th April 2011.
+This policy was last updated on 11th June 2014.

 Copyright © 2008Law Office of Michael E. Young PLLC , and licensed for use by the owner of this website at http://www.likepagebuilder.com.
 All Rights Reserved.
 No portion of this document may be copied or used by anyone other than the licensee without the express written permission of the copyright owner.